the-barry-allen/fork-me/README.md

-Hi <insert-name-here>, welcome to hackerschool!
+Hi Simantak, welcome to hackerschool!